Toward a unified data-driven turbulence model through multi-objective learning: Results

-The unified foundation model reproduces centerline velocity decay in a round jet with higher fidelity than the baseline \(k\)--\(\omega\) model.
-We evaluate it on the same jet flow case used for unified training, with results shown in Fig.~\ref{fig:jet-results}.
-Compared to high-fidelity DNS data, which show a gradual velocity decay downstream, the unified foundation model (blue dash-dot line) closely tracks the DNS curve across the entire range.
-It captures jet entrainment and turbulent mixing more accurately than the baseline \(k\)--\(\omega\) model (red dashed line), particularly in the far-field region where the baseline model typically underpredicts the decay.
+\paragraph{Free-shear flow} The unified foundation model reproduces centerline velocity decay in a round jet with higher fidelity than the baseline \(k\)--\(\omega\) model in Fig.~\ref{fig:jet-results}f.
+We evaluate the model on the same jet flow case used for training.
+Compared to high-fidelity DNS data, which show a gradual velocity decay downstream, the unified foundation model closely follows the DNS curve across the entire range.
+It captures jet entrainment and turbulent mixing more accurately than the baseline model, particularly in the far-field region where the baseline model typically underpredicts the decay.
+The velocity profiles along the wall-normal direction, which are not directly observed during training, are also predicted with improved accuracy (Fig.~\ref{fig:jet-results}a--e).
+This indicates that the unified foundation model generalizes well beyond the observed quantities and provides a more consistent representation of the underlying flow field.